 Meeting others in a similar position

 If you are here because you’d like to meet others in the same position in your locality please visit: www.standalone.org.uk/meeting-people/.
-We currently run facilitated support groups in the UK in Bristol and Manchester.
-We also run workshops throughout the year in London, Brighton and Sheffield.
-You can find out about our workshops first by signing up to our newsletter here.
+We currently run facilitated support groups online.
+You can access a list of current online groups here: https://www.standalone.org.uk/support-groups-in-2022/

-Unfortunately, we don’t have plans to organise support groups or workshops outside of these locations at the moment.
+Unfortunately, we don’t have plans to organise support groups or workshops in person at the moment.
 We understand there is a strong national (and international) need for our work, and it might be disappointing to find out that we are not facilitating support in your area yet.
 We are a young charity and we are purposefully working slowly and sustainably, to ensure we can deliver well-managed, safe, and supportive interventions that have a lasting impact.